 Although you may be preoccupied with taking care of other parts of your body, do not neglect good dental care.
 After all, paying attention to your teeth is a very small price to pay for a healthy smile.

-Deery C, Heanue M, et al. The effectiveness of manual versus powered toothbrushes for dental health: a systematic review.
+Deery C, Heanue M, Deacon S, et al. The effectiveness of manual versus powered toothbrushes for dental health: A systematic review.

 J Dent.
 2004;32(3):197-211.

-Palmer C, Gilbert JA, et al. Position of the Academy of Nutrition and Dietetics: the impact of fluoride on health.
+Palmer C, Gilbert JA, Academy of Nutrition and Dietetics.
+Position of the Academy of Nutrition and Dietetics: The impact of fluoride on health.

 7/15/2014 DynaMed's Systematic Literature Surveillance